When a health condition makes life difficult, OT is here to help.

 How to become an occupational therapy professional

-In the United States, you can practice OT as an occupational therapist or an occupational therapy assistant.
+In the United States, you can practice OT as either an occupational therapist or occupational therapy assistant.

 The main difference between the two is that OTs perform initial evaluations and create treatment plans in addition to delivering those treatments.
 OTAs solely deliver treatments based on the OT’s treatment plans.